DirectoryTree/ImapEngine/readme.md

 #### Fetching Additional Message Data

-By default, ImapEngine only fetches UIDs.
+By default, ImapEngine search queries only fetches UIDs.

 To fetch additional message data, you have to enable it explicitly.

-**Message Headers:**
+**Message Flags:**
-Use `withHeaders()` to include headers in the result, or `withoutHeaders()` to exclude them.
+Use `withFlags()` to retrieve flags, or `withoutFlags()` to omit them.

 **Message Body:**
 Use `withBody()` to fetch the full body content, or `withoutBody()` to skip it.